 Hard Assets Alliance is not a bank, and your metals are not on our balance sheet.
 The metals are yours and yours alone.

-Learn how to make asset correlation work for you, how to buy metal (plus how much you need), and which type of gold makes for the safest investment.
+Learn how to make asset correlation work for you, how to buy gold (plus how much you need), and which type of gold makes for the safest investment.
 You’ll also get tips for finding a dealer you can trust and discover what professional storage offers that the banking system can’t.

 It’s the definitive guide for investors new to the precious metals market.
 Get it now.